 SFO isn’t just the Bay Area’s largest airport, it’s also one of the largest hubs on the west coast — third only to LAX and Denver.
-Which means: options.
+Which means options.
 With over 130 direct international and domestic destinations serviced by SFO, travelers can usually find affordable and convenient flights to most large hubs across North America, Australia, Asia, and even Europe.

 However, 40% of the flights out of SFO are operated by United.
-Which could be a good or bad thing, depending on your feels towards United.
+Which could be a good or bad thing, depending on your feelings towards United.
 After United, Alaska Airlines, which has been voted as one of the best domestic airlines by Forbes, and one of the most fuel-efficient (yay, environment!), operates the second largest number of flights out of SFO.

 Although large, SFO, like San Francisco, doesn’t feel large or difficult to navigate.
-All of the terminals, the rental car station, and the BART, are connected pre-security by an easy to navigate air-tram.
+All of the terminals, the rental car station, and the BART, are connected pre-security by an easy-to-navigate air tram.
 Once you’ve cleared security — which usually takes under 20 minutes, especially with TSA pre-check — you can easily walk to your gate.